Accept (band)

-Accept are a German heavy metal band formed in the town of Solingen in 1976 by guitarist Wolf Hoffmann, former lead singer Udo Dirkschneider, and former bassist Peter Baltes.
-Their origins can be traced back to the late 1960s, when the band formed under the name Band X. Accept's lineup has changed over the years, which has included different singers, guitarists, bassists and drummers.

-Their current lineup consists of Hoffmann, vocalist Mark Tornillo, guitarists Uwe Lulis and Philip Shouse, drummer Christopher Williams and bassist Martin Motnik.
-Before arriving at their current lineup, Accept had undergone various lineup changes, with Hoffmann being the last remaining original member, he is the only member to appear on every album.
+Accept is a German heavy metal band from Solingen, formed in 1968 by lead guitarist Wolf Hoffmann, singer Udo Dirkschneider and bassist Peter Baltes.
+Their beginnings can be traced back to the late 1960s when the band got its earliest start under the name Band X. Their current lineup consists of Hoffmann, vocalist Mark Tornillo, guitarist Philip Shouse, drummer Christopher Williams and bassist Martin Motnik.
+Accept has undergone numerous lineup changes, with Hoffmann being the only constant member.
+As of 2024, the band has released seventeen studio albums, five live albums and nine compilation albums.

-Accept played an important role in the development of speed and thrash metal, and they were part of the German heavy metal scene, which emerged in the early to mid-1980s.
-They have also been cited as an influence or inspiration by a number of acts, including Metallica, Megadeth, Slayer, Pantera, Testament, Anthrax, Guns N' Roses, Mötley Crüe, Alice in Chains, Soundgarden, Overkill, Exodus, and Annihilator, as well as fellow Germans such as Helloween, Blind Guardian, Doro, Sodom, Rage, and Grave Digger.
-Accept achieved its first commercial success with their fifth studio album Balls to the Wall (1983), which is the band's only album to be certified gold in the United States and Canada, and spawned their signature hit "Balls to the Wall".
+Accept played an important role in the development of speed and thrash metal, and they were part of the German heavy metal scene, which had emerged by the early to mid-1980s.
+Accept achieved its first commercial success with their fifth studio album Balls to the Wall (1983), which is the band's only album to be certified gold in the United States and Canada, and spawned their well-known hit "Balls to the Wall".

-Accept have disbanded and reformed multiple times.
-They first split up in 1989, several months after the release of Eat the Heat (which was their only album with Dirkschneider's initial replacement David Reece), but reformed in 1992 and released three more albums before disbanding again in 1997.
+Accept has disbanded and reformed multiple times.
+They first split up in 1989, several months after the release of Eat the Heat (which was their only album with Dirkschneider's initial replacement David Reece), but reformed in 1992 with Dirkschneider and released three more albums before disbanding again in 1997.
 After briefly reuniting in 2005, Accept announced their third reunion in 2009, with former T.T.
-Quick frontman Mark Tornillo replacing Dirkschneider (who declined to participate), and the band has recorded five albums with him: Blood of the Nations (2010), Stalingrad (2012), Blind Rage (2014), The Rise of Chaos (2017) and Too Mean to Die (2021); each of those albums renewed Accept's popularity in Germany and entered the top ten charts there.
+Quick frontman Mark Tornillo replacing Dirkschneider (who declined to participate), and the band has recorded six albums with him: Blood of the Nations (2010), Stalingrad (2012), Blind Rage (2014), The Rise of Chaos (2017), Too Mean to Die (2021), and Humanoid (2024).
+These albums renewed Accept's popularity in Germany and each reached the top ten of the German album charts.
+As of 2024, Accept has sold more than 17 million albums worldwide.